Instructions on how to submit Lab 3: Please download all the required files from the lab3-timing github repo and lab3-ssh github repo.

 A standard SSH implementation applies a MAC to each SSH-protocol packet.
 In this part, you will attack a broken implementation of SSH that does not use MACs at all.
 (More precisely, our implementation uses a MAC that always outputs a 160-bit string of zeros.
 The code for this no-op MAC is in ssh/opts.py.)

-The code in grade_tamper of ssh/grader.py starts an SSH client, connects to the SSH server, and sends the shell command ls ./file/* to the server.
+The code in grade_tamper of ssh/grader.py starts an SSH client, connects to the SSH server, and sends the shell command ls ./files/* to the server.

 Your task: You will play the role of an in-network attacker that tampers with the SSH packets as they flow from the client to the server.
 Your task is to cause the server to receive the shell command rm -r /, instead of the command that the client intended to send..